 1. Refrigerate one set of pump parts in between sessions and wash it at the end of the day.

-With this option, you bring a gallon-sized Ziploc bag or Pumparoo, and put your pump parts in it after you’re done pumping.
+With this option, you bring a gallon-sized plastic zip-top bag or Pumparoo, and put your pump parts in it after you’re done pumping.
 (Since it’s opaque, a Pumparoo might be better if you need to store pump parts in a communal fridge.)
-When it’s time to pump again, you grab them from the fridge and you’re good to go.
-This is known as the “fridge hack.”
+When it’s time to pump again, you grab them from the fridge.
+This is also known as the “fridge hack.”

 The other issue is that when you take the pump parts out of the fridge, they are obviously really cold on your breasts.
 It’s not a big deal, just not the most comfortable thing.